 Seeing More Transparency

-Nearly 2 out of 20 — or roughly 8%— of marketers feel confident that they have the complete transparency and intelligence they need to be successful.
+Nearly 2 out of 20 —— of marketers feel confident that they have the complete transparency and intelligence they need to be successful.
 This troubling stat isn’t too surprising, however, when the number of brands that cannot guarantee that they’re always in control of their data remains high.

 Transparency is not only crucial for performance but is essential to better understanding the social advertising supply chain.
 More specifically, which teams, tools, and tactics are the most effective, and what investments are being made on a brand’s behalf.
 In short—no transparency means no accountability, and with no accountability there could be a lot of waste in the brand’s investment portfolio.